Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 ### Session 4-I

-Our first speaker for the evening, **Dr. Mayank Agarwal** will be presenting his talk on the topic **"A New Approach for JPEG Steganalysis with a Cognitive Evolving Ensembler and Robust Feature Selection".**
+Our first speaker for the evening, **Dr. Mayank Agarwal** will be presenting his talk on the topic **"802.11 Wireless Vulnerabilities, Concepts and Exploits."**

 - Dr. Mayank Agarwal is currently working as Assistant Professor in the Department of CSE at Indian Institute of Technology Patna.
 - Post doctrate at Ben Gurion University of Negev, Israel.